7 Best Mobility Aids for Walking

 Power Wheelchair

-Power wheelchairs feature a seat mounted on a power base containing a battery and motor and have a joystick on one armrest for steering.
+Power wheelchairs feature a seat mounted on a power base containing a battery and motor, and have a joystick on one armrest for steering.
 In contrast to a manual wheelchair, an electric wheelchair does not require any physical strength except for the small movements needed to steer the chair.
-If you have significant mobility needs after an accident or illness, or due to advanced age, an electric wheelchair can help you maintain your independence.

 Tips for Choosing and Using a Wheelchair

-When choosing a wheelchair, make sure that the model has a sufficient weight capacity for your body mass as well as anything you might want to carry—such as shopping bags, oxygen tanks, or another mobility device like a cane.
-It's also important to choose a chair that is designed for your height to avoid scrunching.
-If using a powered wheelchair, find out how to charge power wheelchair batteries correctly as correct charging can significantly extend your mileage and battery life.
+When choosing a wheelchair, make sure that the model has a sufficient weight capacity for your body mass and anything you might want to carry.
+This includes shopping bags, oxygen tanks, or another mobility device like a cane.

 Mobility Scooters

-Finally, if you can still walk well but simply find it difficult to walk long distances, a mobility scooter can help you to get around.
+If you can still walk well but simply find it difficult to walk long distances, a mobility scooter can help you to get around.
 A motorized scooter consists of a comfortable seat over a power base, a foot platform, and handlebars with a tiller for steering.
 It can be driven on the sidewalk or on the road.

 Is It for Me?

-If you are still active and have no trouble walking, but you struggle with trips to the store or would tire after a full day walking around an amusement park, a mobility scooter could be a great solution.
-Electric scooters can usually be fitted with a cane holder, as well, so as your mobility challenges increase, you can still alternate scooting with walking to maintain your stamina and strength.
+A mobility scooter could be a great solution if you are still active and have no trouble walking, but you struggle with trips to the store or would tire after a full day walking around an amusement park.

 Tips for Choosing and Using a Mobility Scooter